ivanAbregu/Minesweeper/README.md

 ## Run on local machine
-Run the next command to run the projects on your local machine. docker-compose up
+Run the next command to run the projects on your local machine.
+* docker-compose up
-Whit this configuration
+With this configuration
 Then you could consume the api on http://0.0.0.0:8000 Also you could play on the react implementation http://0.0.0.0:3000